Roselle Park station

-Roselle Park is a New Jersey Transit railroad station in Roselle Park, New Jersey.
-Located on the Conrail Lehigh Line, which is owned by Conrail Shared Assets Operations on West Lincoln Avenue between Chestnut Street and Locust Street, it is served by Raritan Valley Line trains that travel between Newark Penn Station and Raritan.
-There is also limited service between High Bridge and New York Penn Station and one weekday morning train to Hoboken Terminal.
+Roselle Park station is an active commuter railroad station in the borough of Roselle Park, Union County, New Jersey.
+Located at the intersection of West Lincoln Avenue and Donald Place, along with an auxiliary access from Locust Street (County Route 619), the station services trains of NJ Transit's Raritan Valley Line.
+Trains through Roselle Park station go between High Bridge in Hunterdon County and Newark Penn Station.
+Some trains continue east to New York Penn Station.
+Roselle Park station consists of a single high-level island platform, which serves two local tracks.
+Freight service operated by Conrail Shared Assets Operations (CSAO) and its joint owners, CSX Transportation and Norfolk Southern Railway pass through the station.

+Service to Roselle Park station began on February 3, 1891 with the opening of the Newark and Roselle Railway, which would be acquired by the Lehigh Valley Railroad to run operations to Jersey City, New Jersey.
+Passenger service ended exactly 70 years later, on February 3, 1961.
+As part of the Aldene Plan, which rerouted main line service off the Central Railroad of New Jersey east of Cranford to Newark Penn Station, Roselle Park station was re-opened on an elevated right-of-way on April 30, 1967.

 History

 The station is located at milepost 16.0 on the Conrail Lehigh Line, part of the former Lehigh Valley Railroad main line, built by LV subsidiary Newark and Roselle Railway.
 The second station to stand on the property, it was built in 1967 during the construction of the Aldene Plan.
 The Aldene Plan was a joint project between the railroads, New Jersey Department of Transportation, and The Port Authority of New York and New Jersey which elevated trackage above ground level to eliminate grade crossings and rerouted Central Railroad of New Jersey trains, one of NJ Transit's predecessor railroads, from its aging Jersey City terminal to Pennsylvania Station in Newark.